azariacapuano10/feedbackretrieval/README.md

 # Feedback Retrieval

 ## App statement
-An app that easily searches Amazon's feedback for your book
+An app that easily searches Amazon's *feedback* for your book.